dignityofwar/digbot/CONTRIBUTING.md

 ## Branches

-The project utilizes 4 types of branches:
+The project utilises 4 types of branches:
 1. Feature Branches (names will vary) - These are the branches you will use when working on issues.
 Once you are happy you have completed your issue you can PR it into the project development branch.

 2. Project Development Branch (named: develop) - This branch is for testing new versions of the project locally, it may host many different changes at once.
-Major changes such as features and refactors should be PR'd to this branch, however hotfixes on these features may be directly pushed.
+Major changes such as features and refactors should be PR'd to this branch, however hotfixes on these features may be directly pushed into the develop branch.

 3. Project Staging Branch (named: staging) - This branch will be used to run versions of the project on our project's test server.
 Once a new version of the project is completed on the project development branch it will be PR'd to this branch.
 Direct commits to this branch are permitted however it should only be for hotfixes that need to be pushed to production